YilinEXu/P8105_final_project/regression_xm.md

     ## `summarise()` ungrouping output (override with `.groups` argument)

+## Normality Check and Data Transformation

-Before doing the linear regression model, I used two types of transformation to improve the adequacy, a. y’ = log(y), b. y’= y^0.5, Q\_Q plot showed that the log tansformation has improved data’s normality.
+Before fitting the linear regression model, I used two types of transformation to improve model adequacy, a. y’ = log(y), b. y’= y^0.5, Q\_Q plot showed that the log tansformation has improved data’s normality.
 ![](regression_xm_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->![](regression_xm_files/figure-gfm/unnamed-chunk-6-2.png)<!-- -->

 Above are the Q-Q plot and histogram of overweight/obesity data after log transformation.
-Q-Q plot is perfectly linear distributed, histogram is normally distributed with a little left skewness.
+Q-Q plot is perfectly in a straight line, histogram is normally distributed with a little left skewness.
 Overall, the normality assumption is satisfied.

+## Statistics Model

 In the beginning we used included 4 independent variables, grade level, median income, food insecurity and gender, however the model summary